 Lovely, lovely pizza!
 Who said only Italians can make good pizza?
 The owner and some of the staff of Trattoria Bello are Japanese.
 And it doesn’t matter one bit, because the pizza here is fantastic (yes they have pineapple topping).
 Everyone receives a warm welcome when you walk in.
 One of the staff notices you and a shouts “new guest” which triggers all of the staff present to acknowledge you and loudly respond “welcome!”, very Japanese.

 Most large pizzas (33cm/13″) are under $10, but there’s a choice of 28cm/11″ and 23cm/9″ as well.
 My favorite is always the Diavola with spicy sausage and fresh chili, but the Salami/Gorgonzola is a very close second.
 If you’re more into Pasta, you can choose between several Spaghetti and Penne dishes for about $7 for a large portion.

 The restaurant itself is kind of small and unassuming, but they definitely succeeded to create a Trattoria atmosphere.
 It’s usually quite busy, so best to reserve a table.

 Opening hours: Everyday from 11am to 9pm, except Sunday closed.

 Sumatra serves authentic Beef Rendang ($4.25), a beef stew originating from Sumatra itself before it became a world renowned dish.
-Did you know it was once voted worlds best food by CNN readers?
-I also indulged on Chicken Satay ($4), Ikan Blado ($4.50) and to ensure my veggie fix I ordered the Gado-Gado ($2.5).
+Did you know it was once voted world’s best food by CNN readers?
+We also indulged on Chicken Satay ($4), Ikan Blado ($4.50) and to ensure our veggie fix we ordered the Gado-Gado ($2.5).
 The accompanying fried rice and noodles ($3) brought back memories of home.

 Expect a real Warung atmosphere, i.e. no atmosphere at all.
 However, you are here to enjoy the best Indonesian food in Phnom Penh, nothing else.